-- In summer of 2016, after loosing the court case, Grace vacated their campus of 17 years, to share a Thai school campus (for three years during construction).
+- In summer of 2016, after losing the court case, Grace vacated their campus of 17 years, to share a Thai school campus (for three years during construction).
 In 2016, 85 foreign and 71 Thai staff provided for 542 students—including 49 home schooled.
 Parents from 37 nations served with 95 organizations, working in more than 12 countries of the “10-40 Window.”

 With uncertainty in earthly things but great faith in a Heavenly Father, our superintendent at that time, Don Williams stated, “We’re praying that [the ruling] won’t be the ultimate judgment!
 But it is obvious that we must begin now to plan for new facilities.
 And we need them!
 We simply have no more room for growth.”

 In 2016, while renting available classroom and office spaces at nearby Satit Bilingual School, Grace is raising funds and has begun the first phase of construction on a larger campus.
 This will allow education of more students, and therefore keep more Christian worker’s families on their fields of service.